 What does it take to be one of the top airlines in the world?
 To start, impeccable service, low prices, and a high customer satisfaction rate.
+Most say it’s because of great human resource management in tourism industry.
 Skytrax, the World Airline Survey company, compiled the opinions of over 13 million customers in order to determine the top airlines from around the globe.
 Here are the top 7 from their list of the top 10.

 The Top 7 Global Airlines